polyhedralpress/project-polyhedral/polyhedral/src/01-Introduction.md

 # Chapter 1: Introduction

-{{book.product}} is a role-playing game system with collaborative storytelling at its core, and it and shares similarities with other narrative forms including childhood games of make-believe, writing, and acting.
+{{book.product}} is a role-playing game system with collaborative storytelling at its core.
+It shares similarities with other narrative forms of entertainment including childhood games of make-believe, writing, and acting.

 {{book.product}} is fueled by its players' imaginations.
-The scenarios that are described by storytellers to the players are backed by the structure of rules and mechanics that allow for fair arbtration of rules.
-To play {{book.product}}, players create characters—some times these characters are heroes, some times they are villains. {{book.product}} is best played in a group of four-to-five players, each playing their own characters.
-Together, the group might explore ancient ruins, a vampire's castle, the outer reaches of the galaxy, and other places that are limited only by the group's imagination.
-At these locations the group may talk with other characters that are part of the story's tapestry, compete against adversaries, solve puzzles, and discover secrets long since buried.
+The scenarios that are described by storytellers to the players are backed by the structure of rules and mechanics that allow for fair arbitration of the situations that players find their characters in.

+To play {{book.product}}, players create characters&mdash;usually these characters are the heroes of a story, but other times they might be the villains. {{book.product}} is best played in a group of four-to-five players, with each player controlling their own characters.
+Together, the group might explore ancient ruins, a vampire's castle, the outer reaches of the galaxy, or other locations that are limited only by the group's imagination.
+As they interact, the group may talk with other characters that are part of the story's tapestry, compete against adversaries, solve puzzles, and discover secrets long since buried.

 {{book.product}} presents the rules you need to run a game, and nothing you don't.
 It is a system that is designed to be extended and modified to fit the needs of the game and the story being told.

 ## Why {{book.product}}?
-There are innumerable games and game systems out there, so why choose
-{{book.product}}? {{book.product}} has been built to be compatible with popular games, as well as with a preference toward being an open system with no licensing.
-In addition, it embraces modularity.
+There are innumerable tbale top role-playing games and game systems out there, so why choose {{book.product}}? {{book.product}} has been built to be compatible with popular games, as well as being designed from the ground up as a truly open system.
+The licensing is permissive and anyone can contribute to the game or create derivative works.
+It embraces modularity, providing a core framework of rules that can be modified to fit any game.

 ___True, open gaming.___ {{book.product}} is free.
 It is open source.
-It has a permissive, industry-standard, license—the Creative Commons CC-BY license.
+It has a permissive, industry-standard, license&mdash;the Creative Commons CC-BY license.
 We want everyone to use {{book.product}}, to remix it, build on top of, and to redistribute it without any barriers.

+___Genre Agnostic.___ Although {{book.product}} was born from the rules of a fantasy-focused game system, there is nothing about its rules that restrict it to that genre of games.
+The goal of {{book.product}} is to provide a framework that is just as fun and engaging to play in a science fiction setting as it is in a fantasy one.

 ___Modular by design.___ The core of {{book.product}} is rules-light.
 It aims to include the absolute minimum set of game rules and details necessary to run a